Little libraries in New Zealand can be as small as a few metres squared or as little as the pile of books to be read beside the bed.

 These days Oamaru’s water supply gets good grades, and although Prohibition stopped the beer flowing for over 50 years, today you can get a beer in two hotels that served the locals in the 1880’s – The Criterion and Brydone Hotel* (formerly Queen’s Hotel).

-The hotels are just two of the … Read the rest
+The hotels are just two of the many impressive limestone buildings … Read the rest

 My first castle stay was at Bolebroke Castle in England.
 I was living in the UK at the time and had been to a few castles so thought I knew what a castle looked like.
 I was surprised when we pulled in to Bolebroke Castle – it looked like a big house, if there was a tower it was easily mistaken for a chimney.
 One of Bolebrook Castle’s claims to fame is that it was reputedly used as a hunting lodge by Henry VIII when he courted Anne Boleyn.
 Anne Boleyn lived in nearby Hever Castle, she definitely had … Read the rest

-Every year in July thousands of giant jaffas race down Baldwin Street in Dunedin as part of the Cadbury Chocolate Carnival.
-The jaffas race down the very steep street to raise money for charity, each race has around 25,000 numbered jaffas!
+Every year in July thousands of giant jaffas used to race down Baldwin Street in Dunedin as part of the Cadbury Chocolate Carnival, however Cadbury World has now closed.
+The jaffas raced down New Zealand’s steepest street to raise money for charity, each race had around 25,000 numbered jaffas!
 We decided to hold a race on a more modest scale – one packet of jaffas.

 Media turned out in unprecedented numbers 😉 to record the event.
-I can imagine the comments from the couch when watching the home video – weird woman, and … Read the rest
+I can imagine the comments from the couch when watching the home video – weird woman, and losing marbles may be mentioned.
+Although as … Read the rest